 Discover Thean Hou Temple

-Our list of things to do in Kuala Lumpur must include the beautiful Thean Hou Temple.
+Our list of Kuala Lumpur points of interest must include the beautiful Thean Hou Temple.

 This Chinese place of worship which was completed in 1987 comes as a real treat for all the architecture lovers.